sanfinity-Iot/openremote/User-Guide:-Custom-deployment.md

 </p>
 </details>

+### Customising the map
+You can set your own map and its styling by adding them to the deployment directory.
+Read more about [[Working on maps|Developer Guide: Working on maps]].

 ### Custom domain
 If you want to deploy the OpenRemote stack on a custom domain then all that is needed is to ensure that the docker host where the stack is running is reachable using the custom domain name on the following ports: